dev-pps/TestPPS/discovery/teo.md

 - **Merge** when you **want to retain history**, keeping **track of what happened**
 - **Rebase** only when **you are the only one with the commits**, to favor linearity
 - **Squash** when some of the *commits are* somewhat *“tests”*, points in time you **do not want to get back** to anyway

+## Make custom git command
+Every script executable can be used as command of git with `git-`*name of scritp*.

+- create script or program executable (no specific language needed)
+- call it using `git-`*script-name*

+## Git Hooks
+Scripts that execute when some events happen, stored in `.git/hooks` They are **not part of the repository code**, and hence **they cannot get commited and pushed**, CANNOT TRACK HOOKS, THEY ARE ONLY LOCAL.

+Events also dictate the file names:
+- `applypatch-msg`
+- `commit-msg`
+particularly useful to enforce a commit message format!
+When you commit without message you are prompted to editor and then the message is used by `commit-msg` script and then make commit with message provided
+- `fsmonitor-watchman`
+- `pre-applypatch`
+- `pre-commit`
+- `pre-merge-commit`
+- `pre-push`
+- `pre-rebase`
+- `pre-receive`
+- `prepare-commit-msg`
+- `post-update`
+- `push-to-checkout`
+- `update`